 Radio came in third with 23% of the vote, and podcasts brought up the rear with just 7% of the vote.

-Given the rise of podcasting about business sectors and the apparent popularity podcasts of all types enjoy, we’d expected these to rate a little more highly.
+Given the rise of podcasting about business sectors and the apparent popularity of podcasts of all types, we’d expected these to rate a little more highly.
 Might the craze be another example of ‘I keep meaning to get around to listening’?